vmware/node-replication/nr/README.md

 cargo build
 ```

-If you are using a nightly rust compiler, you can compile the linrary to make
+If you are using a nightly rust compiler, you can compile the library to make
 use of some more recent features (`new_uninit`, and `get_mut_unchecked`,
 `negative_impls`):